EugenCoda/bookTracker/readme.md

 - Contact page
 - Images for books and authors

+Branch 9:

+- Search bar - pretty basic, but it works sufficiently fine for the moment.
+- Fixed adding multiple genres

 TODO:

-- search bar
-- fix adding multiple genres
 - add multiple authors option
 - sorting and filtering lists
 - deploy app to heroku